 [widget id="bcn_widget-2"]

-Many parents of children with Autism Spectrum Disorder (ASD) report that their children often place themselves in potential danger by wandering off, “eloping” or running away.
+Many parents of children with Autism Spectrum Disorder (ASD) report that their children often place themselves in potential danger by wandering off, “eloping,” or running away.
+This behavior is a significant concern among caregivers.

-It’s important to note that nearly half of all parents in the study said their child’s elopement was focused on an intent to go somewhere or do something, versus being confused or lost.
+Understanding the specific locations where children most often elope, such as home, school, or stores, is crucial.
+Furthermore, recognizing that nearly half of all parents in the study said their child’s elopement was focused on an intent to go somewhere or do something, versus being confused or lost, highlights the importance of comprehending their motivations for wandering.

 stop autistic child from running away

-People on the autism spectrum can get overstimulated in crowds or noisy places, which can increase their chances of elopement.
+People on the autism spectrum often experience overstimulation when surrounded by crowds or in noisy places.
+This heightened sensory experience can significantly elevate their risk of elopement.

 stop autistic child from running away

-7 Tips to Prevent Wandering for People on the Autism Spectrum
+11 Essential Tips to Prevent Wandering Among Individuals on the Autism Spectrum

-• dead-bolt locks that require a key on each side
+• Dead-bolt locks requiring a key on both sides.

-• having a locked fence around your house
+• Installing a locked fence around your property.

 stop autistic child from running away